dcernst/dcernst.github.io/teaching/mat320f21/journal.md

 ## Week 2 ##
 <ul class="fa-ul">
   <li><i class="fa-li far fa-calendar-check"></i><b>Monday, August 30:</b> We kicked off class with a quick discussion of LaTeX and how to do Weekly Homework 1.
-Next, we had SC, PB, NH, AR, JO, and AC present Problems 2.6, 2.7, 2.8(a), 2.8(b), 2.8(c), and 2.11, respectivley.
-Before class I wrote the proofs for Problems 2.9 and 2.10 on the board.
-We quickly discussed these before AC presented.</li>
+Next, we had SC, PB, and NH present Problems 2.6, 2.7, and 2.8(a), respectivley.
+Before class I wrote the proofs for Problems 2.9 and 2.10 on the board, but we ended up not having time to discuss them.</li>
   <li><i class="fa-li far fa-calendar-check"></i><b>Wednesday, September 1:</b> Coming soon.</li>
   <li><i class="fa-li far fa-calendar-check"></i><b>Friday, September 3:</b> Coming soon.</li>
 </ul>